 Carmen and Mike Long have been married for 35 years and have four exceptional children.
 Now, all their children are adults and have moved out of the house, except, Alyssa.
-Alyssa was born with developmental disabilities, and all of Alyssa’s personal care is dependent on others; she is an adult in a toddler’s body.
+Alyssa was born with developmental disabilities, and all of Alyssa’s personal care is dependent on others.

 The Longs have hoped that Alyssa would eventually be able to live on her own and be able to redefine what her adult life would look like, but unfortunately not much has changed.
-Her abilities won’t get better.
-Alyssa’s bathing, bathroom and dressing are all reliant on her parents.
+Alyssa’s bathing, toileting, and dressing are all reliant on her parents.

 Unfortunately, there has never been a consistent caregiver in Alyssa's life.
-Carmen and Mike understand that it is no one’s fault, but people who are willing to work for only $10 or $11 an hour are in a financial situation and constantly trying to find a better paying job.
-Making it very hard to have that one consistent person in Alyssa's life.
+Carmen and Mike understand that it is no one’s fault, but people who are willing to work for only $10 or $11 an hour are in a financial struggle and have to keep looking for a better paying job.
+That makes it very hard to have that one consistent person in Alyssa's life.
 In addition to the difficult financial situation of a DSP, it takes a special person with a heart for the work.
 It is not an easy job.

 When asked what Carmen wants the public to know regarding individuals like Alyssa, she had these eye-opening words to say.
 “Do not be afraid to talk with individuals with disabilities and ask about them.
 Follow little kids’ example and just ask.
 Today adults feel it is rude to ask about Alyssa, and it is easier to look past her.
 It hurts my heart, because Alyssa is a person, she recognizes other people in the world and when you look past her because you are trying to not see her, in fear of being rude, that is more hurtful.
 She is different, and it is ok to say that.
 People don’t realize that adults with disabilities deserve to have an adult life just like everybody else.”